 Where do bonobos live?

-Bonobos can survive in close proximity to human communities that are willing to co-habitate with these peaceful apes.
-Recent surveys show that many areas had bonobos 20 years ago and now they have none.
-The DRC has been politically unstable for the last 10 years and has made a major impact on the bonobos decline.
+They can survive in close proximity to human communities that are willing to cohabitate with these peaceful apes.
+Recent surveys show that many areas had bonobos 20 years ago but now they have none.
+The political instability in the DRC has had a major impact on the species decline.

 View Africa | Habitat